capsa-gg/capsa-documentation/docs/getting-started/unreal-engine-plugin.md

 When you have the .zip file, extract this into a newly created `.\Plugins\Capsa` directory.

-After you have added the plugin files, compile and launch the editor.
+After you have added the plugin files, compile and launch the editor, then enable the plugin.
 You can now start configuring the plugin.

 ## Configuring the plugin